 The Musée de l’Homme’s displays were dismantled in the early 2000s for a redesign; the Hall of Arts and Technique’s objects have been transferred to the Musée du quai Branly, while its displays now exist only in the (electronic) archive.
 Yet Leroi-Gourhan’s reflections on the bodily basis of all technologies, and his anxieties about the alien disruptions brought by automatic, push-button (or keypad) technologies are even more relevant now.
 The increased automation and externalization of both physical and mental capacities place transformative pressure on earlier distributions of labor, agency, wealth, and knowledge; they pose new challenges to anthropologists as they redefine society, work, nature, and humanity itself.

-I’ve written a longer article introducing Leroi-Gourhan’s anthropology of technology through his museology, emphasizing his continuities and differences with contemporaries (especially the pugnacious Georges Bataille) and sets the Hall of Arts and Techniques among the clashing visions of energy, humanity, and progress in Paris’s International Exposition of 1937.
+I’ve written a longer article introducing Leroi-Gourhan’s anthropology of technology through his museology, emphasizing his continuities and differences with contemporaries (especially the pugnacious Georges Bataille) setting the Hall of Arts and Techniques among the clashing visions of energy, humanity, and progress in Paris’s International Exposition of 1937 and the later century.
 It’s in Douglas Kahn, ed., Energies in the Arts (Cambridge: MIT, 2019), with the unfinalized preprint available here.

 See for instance Alice L. Conklin, In the Museum of Man: Race, Anthropology, and Empire in France, 1850–1950 (Ithaca: Cornell University Press, 2013); Claude Blanckaert and Yves Coppens, eds., Le Musée de l’Homme: histoire d’un musée laboratoire (Paris: Editions Artlys, 2015); Benoit de L’Estoile, Le Goût des Autres: De l’Exposition coloniale aux arts premiers (Paris: Flammarion, 2007); Nélia Dias, Le musée d’ethnographie du Trocadéro (1878–1908): Anthropologie et muséologie en France (Paris: Editions du CNRS, 1991) ; Jean Jamin, “Un sacré collège ou les apprentis sorciers de la sociologie,” Cahiers internationaux de sociologie (1980): 5–30.